-Florida to West Virginia Freight shipping and trucking services are in high demand; Miami to Huntington is a very heavily traveled route.
+Florida to West Virginia Freight trucking rates and services are in high demand.
+Miami to Huntington is a very heavily traveled route.

 The Miami, FL to Huntington, WV freight shipping lane is a 1,045 mile haul that takes more than 16 hours of driving to complete.
 Shipping from Florida to West Virginia ranges from a minimum of 528 miles and over 8 hours on the road from Becker, FL to Bluefield, WV, to over 1,221 miles and a minimum driving time of 19 hours on the road from Homestead, FL to Fairhaven, WV.
 The shortest route from Florida to West Virginia is along the I-95 N corridor; however there is a more westerly route that uses the I-75 N, traveling through Knoxville, TN and Atlanta, GA.

 Florida is a state that has an incredibly long coastline with many islands and peninsulas.
 Most of the state has a sub-tropical climate, with temperatures that often top 100° F in the summer.
 Most major shipping and trucking delays in Florida are related to hurricanes and tropical storms, which regularly affect various part of the state, especially on the east coast.
 Look out for hurricanes and tropical storms from June through November.
 Florida’s largest cities, all with populations of over a million in their metropolitans areas, are Miami, Tampa, Orlando and Jacksonville.
 However, Florida has many medium-sized cities and industrial areas along its coasts; shipping tends to be distributed over a large area in Florida.